dotnexus-abdrhman/dotnexus-abdrhman/README.md

 - 🔭 Currently learning and building **.NET backend projects**
 - 🌱 Improving my skills in **Problem Solving & Algorithms**
 - 🎯 Goal: Become a solid backend engineer
 - ⚡ Fun fact: *"No fear.
 No distractions.
-The ability to let that which does not matter truly slide." – Tyler Durden*
+The ability to let that which does not matter truly slide."
 - 👨‍💻 Interested in **Data Structures, Problem Solving & Algorithms**

 ---